djlampert/PyHSPF/examples/README.txt

 11. Utilizing PyHSPF's built-in delineator for the watershed of a gage within a HUC8

-I have put together another example "hunting.py" that illustrates the full functionality of PyHSPF; downloading source data from NHDPLus, extracting data for a HUC8, extracting the watershed for a gage in the HUC8, downloading all needed timeseries data, building an instance of the Watershed class, building the HSPFModel, and calibrating the hydrology process parameters.
+I have put together another example "hunting.py" that illustrates the full functionality of PyHSPF; downloading source data from NHDPlus, extracting data for a HUC8, extracting the watershed for a gage in the HUC8, downloading all needed timeseries data, building an instance of the Watershed class, building the HSPFModel, and using the autocalibration routines to calibrate the hydrology process parameters including the initial values.

 I have also put together some simulations using the test simulations distributed with HSPF.
 These files will use the data in the "data/tests" directory, and will make output files there.
 The files are as follows: